trigger-segfault/TerrariaItemModifier/Readme.md

 This patch *should* work with other patches and modifications.

+Terraria Item Modifier may optionally switch to ini files in the future.

 **Warning:** You should always back up your save data before applying any sort of modification to Terraria.

 ![Window Preview](http://i.imgur.com/hAH5Csb.png)